AgeOfMarcus/marcusj.org/api/projects/i.marcusj.org.md

 ![i.marcusj.org](static/images/i.marcusj.org/img.png)

 This was one of my first projects to use Google Firebase.
 Images are stored in Google Firestore.
+Some of the key features include:
+* image deletion
+* images can be linked from external sources
+* open API

 ## [API docs](https://i.marcusj.org/api/docs)